Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Results

 \subsection{Hierarchical annealing for different resolution parameters}

-The binary hierarchical formalism we developed in the Methods, explicitly incorporated the resolution parameter $\gamma$ in the function to optimize, as opposed to earlier accounts, classical \cite{Newman2006,Leicht2008} and quantum \cite{Ushijima-Mwesigwa2017,Negre2020}.
-Briefly, the process was formally independent of $\gamma$, which only appeared in the calculation of the modularity matrix (see Methods).
+The binary hierarchical formalism we developed explicitly incorporated the resolution parameter $\gamma$ in the function to optimize, as opposed to earlier accounts, both classical \cite{Newman2006,Leicht2008} and quantum \cite{Ushijima-Mwesigwa2017,Negre2020}.
+Briefly, the process was formally independent of $\gamma$, which only appeared in the calculation of the generalized modularity matrix (Methods).
+However, since $\gamma$ determines both the QUBO coefficients, recursion depth, and physical constraints, we examined its influence.

 We generated 3 different networks with nodes $N=10, 50, 80$ using preferential attachment and triad formation steps to test whether the framework returned an optimal community structure.
-We then ran our Hierarchical annealing procedure for different values of the resolution parameter.
+We then ran our Hierarchical annealing procedure for different values of the resolution parameter and compared it to the Leiden and Louvain alternatives since they were the fastest and most competitive while incorporating $\gamma$ in their formalism.
 The overlap between the different solutions was consistently close to 1, and never below 0.8, as measured with the average Dice score between all the communities (Fig. \ref{fig:resolution}a).
 This overlap, as expected, co-varied with the number of communities found.
 Furthermore, the performance was stable across the range of $\gamma$ studied, showing some slight increases and decreases for individual cases (Fig. \ref{fig:resolution}b-c).

-We kept track of the total computing time for the hierarchical process to finish (see Methods).
-This time increased rather monotonously with the resolution (Fig. \ref{fig:resolution}c).
-However, larger values of $\gamma$ are related to smaller communities \cite{fornito2016fundamentals}, thus the number of calls to the QPU also increased (Fig. \ref{fig:resolution}).
+A similar situation held for both Erd\H{o}s-Renyi and Barabasi-Albert networks (Figs. S10-S12), with some slight but still comparable underperformance for $\gamma>2$.
+In contrast, for directed scale-free networks, the empirical performance of the hierarchical annealing algorithm degraded both for low and high resolution values as the size of the networks grew (Fig. S13).